Eight festive end of year business party ideas

 And what better way to spread holiday cheer than congratulating your team for their dedication with a holiday party?

-1) Ugly sweater contest
+1) Hold an ugly sweater contest

 Ugly sweaters have become increasingly ubiquitous with Christmas time, especially as the resurgence of red and green, snowman printed, and pom-pom infused sweaters snowballed into popularity within the past decade.